smallhacks/beekee/README.md

 See more at [www.beekee.ch](http://www.beekee.ch)

 # Who we are
-Beekee is a project helded by [...]
+We are a team of makers and researchers with skills in pedagogy, educational technology, software development, UX, and 3D printing.
+Beekee is a project held by the TECFA unit from the University of Geneva.

 # Make your own Beekee box